-Documentation for the other languages can be ordered when you order the compilers for those languages.
+You can order documentation for the other languages when you order the compilers for those languages.

 1.3.2 Linking Object Files

 In most instances, you can use the C compiler driver command (cc) to link separate object files into a single executable object file.